• Skip to primary navigation

 2. When you want a clear jelly

-Moreover, if you want a completely clear jelly, agar agar may not be the best option, as it produces a cloudy jelly.
+Moreover, if you want a completely clear jelly, agar agar may not be the best option, as it produces a cloudy jelly, as shown below.

 No sugar added agar agar jelly presented in a coconut husk